RichMorin/spec/README.md

 ```

 ### Regex Repetition Operators

+Spec provides several "repetition operators".
+These can be used to form regular expressions which match varying inputs:

+- `alt`         - choice among alternative predicates/patterns
+- `cat`         - concatenation of predicates/patterns
+- `many`        - specified number of a predicate/pattern
+- `one_or_more` - 1 or more of a predicate/pattern
+- `zero_or_one` - 0 or 1 of a predicate/pattern

 The `cat` and `alt` specs are defined
 in terms of (previously seen) tagged and list specs,